Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
 It uses the [OAuth2 client credentials grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which it then uses to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.

 The app is built as an ASP.NET MVC application, and uses  the OWIN OpenID Connect middleware to sign in users.
 Its "daemon" component in this sample is just an API controller, which, when called, pulls in a list of users  in customer's Azure AD tenant from Microsoft Graph.
-This `SyncController.cs` is triggered by an ajax call in the web application, and uses the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to acquire an access token for Microsoft Graph.
+This `SyncController.cs` is triggered by an AJAX call in the web application, and uses the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to acquire an access token for Microsoft Graph.

 ## Scenario